 Dalhousie purchases some items through a joint university and colleges purchashing cooperative InterUniversity Services Inc (ISI).
 ISI incorporates sustainability criteria in purchashing.
 This is guided by their Sustainability Policy.

 In Dalhousie’s Purchasing Policy sustainability criteria are outlined as guidance for university purchasers.
 Sustainability criteria is added and evaluated for individual Request for Proposals and Tender documents.
-Examples are provided in the MASH Sector Sustainability Guide.
 A Sustainability Purchasing Checklist [PDF - 100KB] can be used by individual purchasers using purchasing cards to guide purchasing decisions.

 ENERGY STAR Participant